Hull Turf logo

 Troubleshoot Common Infill Issues and Maintenance Tips

-5. Regular Maintenance: To keep your grass in optimal condition, brush the surface regularly to maintain upright fibers, remove debris, and rinse with water to prevent dirt and odor buildup.
+5. Maintenance: To keep your grass in optimal condition, brush the surface regularly to maintain upright fibers, remove debris, and rinse with water to prevent dirt and odor buildup.
 Hall Turf will collaborate with you to establish a maintenance strategy tailored to your specific circumstances, including arranging yearly evaluations to review infill levels and the overall state of the surface.
-Additionally, be aware that drainage issues can lead to water pooling on the turf, so addressing drainage solutions during installation is essential.
+Additionally, be aware that poor drainage can lead to water pooling on the turf, so addressing drainage solutions during installation is essential.

 Follow the flowchart to identify common problems with your grass infill and see the recommended solutions.
 Each box represents a specific issue, and the arrows guide you to the steps you can take to resolve it.